QuanHeMa/food_Manage/README.md

 food_Manage is an open-source web platform that allows users to Search and buy rich food, creating a collaborative space for food enthusiasts.

+## Usage

+- **First log in to the system.
+If you don’t have an account, you can register an account first.
+-
+- **Then enter the project, search for the food you want to buy and enter the checkout

+- **Dishes query: Users can search for dishes by keywords, sort and filter by price, sales volume, etc.

+- **Administrators can add food to the project and can also add quantities

 ## Features